samasthiti/samasthiti/_threeddesigns/kumod-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimensions 22 feet by 50 feet.
-The elevation consists of British grey, White colors, MS Rafters, Two-way lights, and a Wooden false ceiling.
+The elevation consists of British grey, White colors, MS Rafters, Two-way lights, and a Wooden false ceiling.The house elevation was designed in modern style at a budget of 1,00,000/-.

 **Plot size -** 22 Feet x 50 Feet